mhaidarhanif/10.mhaidarhanif.com/README.md

 This is the personal website of M Haidar Hanif.

-I want to show my profile, bio, photo, links, social media, companies, projects, posts, services, and much more.
+I want to show my profile, bio, photo, links, social media, companies, projects, posts, services, and many more.

 ## Links